SortableJS/Vue.Draggable/README.md

     - `oldIndex`: the old index of the moved element
     - `element`: the moved element

+### Gotchas
+  - Drag operation with empty list:

+    To be abble to drag items on an empty draggable component, set a min-height>0 on the `draggable` component or the `transition-group` if any.

 ### Fiddle

-Simple:
+- Simple:
 https://jsfiddle.net/dede89/sqssmhtz/

-Two Lists:
+- Two Lists:
 https://jsfiddle.net/dede89/32ao2rpm/

-Example with list clone:
+- Example with list clone:
 https://jsfiddle.net/dede89/t3m5krea/

-Example with transition-group:
+- Example with transition-group: https://jsfiddle.net/dede89/m2v0orcn/
-https://jsfiddle.net/dede89/m2v0orcn/

 ## For Vue.js 1.0